A topic from the subject of Organic Chemistry in Chemistry.

 Introduction

 Amino acids are the building blocks of proteins.
-They are organic compounds that contain both an amino group and a carboxylic acid group.
-Proteins are large molecules that are composed of amino acids linked together in a specific sequence.
+They are organic compounds that contain both an amino group (-NH2) and a carboxyl group (-COOH).
+Proteins are large biomolecules composed of one or more chains of amino acids, each chain called a polypeptide.
 They are essential for life and play a variety of roles in the body, including:

 Basic Concepts